pulasthi/llm-d/guides/inference-scheduling/README.md

     ```

-**_NOTE:_**
-**Kubernetes v1.33.0+** is recommended for complete sidecar init container support (restartPolicy: Always).
-If using Kubernetes v1.28.x or below, pods may get stuck in Init:0/1 state due to incomplete sidecar support.

 ## Installation

 Use the helmfile to compose and install the stack.
 The Namespace in which the stack will be deployed will be derived from the `${NAMESPACE}` environment variable.
 If you have not set this, it will default to `llm-d-inference-scheduler` in this example.